Blood Money (Breaking Bad): Plot

 Meanwhile, Jesse Pinkman feels guilty over his role in Walt's meth business, and is particularly distraught over the deaths of Drew Sharp and Mike Ehrmantraut.
 He gives all the money he received from Walt to Saul Goodman and asks him to deliver half to Mike's granddaughter and the other half to Drew's parents.
 Saul refuses, advising it would raise suspicions, and reports this to Walt, who visits Jesse to return his money.
 Walt lies to Jesse, telling him that Mike is still alive and does not need help taking care of his granddaughter.
 Jesse is still distressed and later gives a $10,000 bundle to a homeless man.
-He then drives through a neighborhood, throwing bundles of cash onto front lawns, visibly desperate to be rid of it all.
+He then drives through a neighborhood, throwing bundles of cash onto front lawns.

 In his bathroom, Walt finds his copy of Leaves of Grass missing.
 Alarmed by the coincidental timing of Hank's apparent illness, his suspicions are deepened when he discovers a GPS tracker on his car similar to the one Hank used while tracking Gus.
 He confronts Hank and asks about the tracker; an enraged Hank punches Walt and accuses him of being Heisenberg.
 Walt tells Hank it would be difficult to prove his allegations; in any case, Walt says his cancer has returned and would probably kill him before he could be jailed.
-Hank looks at Walt in total disbelief, commenting that he doesn't even know who Walt is any more.
+Hank looks at Walt in disbelief, saying that he does not even know who Walt is any more.
 Walt menacingly replies that if this is true, then Hank should "tread lightly".